markdown-it/markdown-it/docs/development.md

 ## General considerations for plugins.

-1. Try to understand, where your plugin rule sould be located
+1. Try to understand, where your plugin rule sould be located.
   - Will it conflict with existing markup (by priority)?
     - If yes - you need to write inline or block rule.
     - If no - you can morth tokens in core chain.
-  - Remember, that tokens morphing in core is always more simple than writing block / inline rules.
-However, block / inline rules are usually faster
+  - Remember, that tokens morphing in core is always more simple than writing block / inline rules (if you don't copy existing one).
+However, block & inline rules are usually faster.
-  - Sometime it's enougth to modify renderer only (for example, to add header IDs or target=_blank for the links)
+  - Sometime it's enougth to modify renderer only (for example, to add header IDs or `target="_blank"` for the links).
 2. Search existing [plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin)
    or [rules](https://github.com/markdown-it/markdown-it/tree/master/lib),
    doing something similar.
 It can me more simple to modify existing code,